beast-dev/doc/tutorials/howtos/beast_analysing_beast_output.md

 {% include image.html file="treetracer7.png" prefix="/tutorials/howtos/" %}<br />

 The MDS visualisations above - particularly the first two that involve MDS1 - point to bimodality in the posterior tree distribution based on the RF distance / metric.
 However, we first need to make sure that the smaller point cloud (on the right in the first two visualisations) does not merely constitute burn-in in tree space.
-We can easily move the slider to approximately half of the available MDS point to inspect this.
+We can easily move the slider to approximately half of the available MDS points (to 449 out of 901 in the figure below) to inspect this.

 {% include image.html file="treetracer8.png" prefix="/tutorials/howtos/" %}<br />